Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint19-mid/index.md

 ![Chart showing change in risk profile](riskImpactScore20241111.png)

-Service Map showing changes that will be made to the service in Stats Wales 3
+Transformation map showing changes that will be made to the service in Stats Wales 3
 -----------------------------------------------------------------------------

+The map shows the holistic end-to-end transformation of StatsWales.
+It highlights painpoints evidenced in the current service and proposed outcomes as a result of processes that will be removed, added or changed.

 <a href="proto1_20241111.jpg"><img src="proto1_20241111.jpg" alt="HTML5 Icon" width="400" style="border:2px solid black" /></a>